Reviewed by

 Is all regrown hair normal?

-Regrown hair after telogen effluvium may initially appear finer or softer than existing hair.
+Regrown hair after telogen effluvium may initially appear finer or softer than existing hair — see our page on short regrowth hairs for what to expect.
 Over time, these new hairs typically thicken and blend in with the rest of the scalp hair.
 It is normal for regrowth to look different at first, but persistent changes in hair texture should be discussed with a healthcare provider.

 How can I tell if it's something else?

 Telogen effluvium usually causes diffuse thinning without bald patches or scalp inflammation.
-If hair loss is patchy, involves scarring, or is accompanied by other symptoms such as pain or redness, another condition may be present.
-A healthcare provider can help differentiate telogen effluvium from other types of hair loss.
+If hair loss is patchy, involves scarring, or is accompanied by symptoms such as pain or redness, another condition may be present.
+Use our hair loss causes quiz or consult a TE specialist to help differentiate TE from other types of hair loss.

 Should I change my hair care routine?

 Gentle hair care is recommended during telogen effluvium recovery.
 Avoid harsh treatments, minimize heat styling, and use mild shampoos.
-There is no need for drastic changes, but supporting scalp health and avoiding unnecessary stress on the hair can aid recovery.
+There is no need for drastic changes, but avoiding unnecessary stress on the hair can meaningfully aid recovery.

 Will supplements speed up recovery?

 Supplements may help if a nutritional deficiency is identified, such as low iron or vitamin D. However, taking supplements without a diagnosed deficiency is unlikely to speed recovery.
-Consult a healthcare provider before starting any new supplement regimen.
+Get blood tests first and consult a healthcare provider before starting any new supplement regimen.

 Does everyone recover fully?